- What is a translation management system?

 2. Create translated versions of your documents quickly

 Documents, websites, and applications are created using different programs.
 So when it comes to translating them, there is a matter of converting the content into a file format that your translators can work with (usually a spreadsheet).

 If these conversions aren’t done well, the process often breaks the design or even the document itself - at which point you’d start losing even more time and money trying to restore the original formattings.

 With a TMS, however, all you need to do is upload the content in its original file format.
-And upon project completion, you can download a translated version that keeps the original styles and formattings intact.
+When your team has finished translating the content on the TMS, you can download the translations with the original styles and formatting intact.